Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 Israel has said it will continue to strike Hezbollah until it is safe for Israeli citizens displaced from their homes near the Lebanon border to return.
 Hezbollah has vowed to keep firing rockets into Israel until there is a cease-fire in Gaza.

+U.S. Defense Secretary Lloyd Austin spoke with his Israeli counterpart, Yoav Gallant, about Israel’s strikes on military targets in Iran, Maj.
+Gen. Pat Ryder said late Friday.

+Austin reiterated that the U.S. was committed to its ally’s security and that Israel has a right to defend itself, though Washington was determined to prevent the conflict from expanding, the Pentagon press secretary said in a statement.

-When Hamas and other militants attacked Israel last Oct.
-7, they killed 1,200 people, mostly civilians, and took some 250 hostages into Gaza.
-In response, Israel launched a devastating air and ground offensive against Hamas, and Netanyahu has vowed to keep it up until all of the hostages are freed.
+When Hamas and other militants attacked Israel on Oct.
+7, 2023, they killed 1,200 people, mostly civilians, and took some 250 hostages into Gaza.
+In response, Israel launched a devastating air and ground offensive against Hamas, and Netanyahu has vowed to keep fighting until all of the hostages are freed.
 Some 100 remain and roughly a third are believed to be dead.

 Israel and Iran have been bitter foes since the 1979 Islamic Revolution.
 Israel considers Iran to be its greatest threat, citing its leaders' calls for Israel's destruction, their support for anti-Israel militant groups and the country's nuclear program.

-Israel and Iran have been locked in a yearslong shadow war.
-A suspected Israeli assassination campaign has killed top Iranian nuclear scientists.
-Iranian nuclear installations have been hacked or sabotaged, all in mysterious attacks blamed on Israel.
+During their yearslong shadow war, a suspected Israeli assassination campaign has killed top Iranian nuclear scientists and Iranian nuclear installations have been hacked or sabotaged, all in mysterious attacks blamed on Israel.

 Meanwhile, Iran has been blamed for a series of attacks on shipping in the Middle East in recent years, which later grew into the attacks by Yemen's Houthi rebels on shipping through the Red Sea corridor.